timgdavies/stroudinvestigates.github.io/_posts/2017-11-21-financial-discrepancies-at-the-subrooms.md

 Last week, the Stroud News and Journal published [a story](http://www.stroudnewsandjournal.co.uk/news/15672935.SDC_and_the_Subs__Confirmation_of_financial____discrepancies____and_public_anger_at_lack_of_consultation_leads_to_calls_to_suspend_the_review/) about financial "discrepancies" in the bid process.
 Depending on what you read, the Sub Rooms might be costing anything from £170,000 to £415,000 a year.
 Here are the facts as we know them.

+_UPDATE 27 November 2017: The [final report](https://www.stroud.gov.uk/media/557764/item-6-c-subscription-rooms-task-finish-group-final-report.pdf) for next week's meeting shows a loss of £194,000 for 2016/17_

 # How much do the Sub Rooms cost the council?

 This is the most important question, but there are various figures scattered around reports and minutes, and in absence of detailed accounts, it's actually impossible to check any of them.